nishant-kumarr/Edunet-IBMSkillbuild/README.md

 The practice of concealing messages or information within other non-secret data, such as text, image, audio, or video files, to avoid detection is known as **Steganography**.
 This project facilitates the same.
 It provides the capability to _hide text message in two different file formats_ i,e. `Text` and `Audio`.

+## Files
+- `AudioStegano.py` : Script that perform steganography on audio files
+- `TextStegano.py` : Script that perform steganography on text files
+- `SampleAudio` and `SampleText` are sample files provided

 ## How to use ?

 - Get the repo codes down to your work environment